top of page

 My research is located at the intersection of Roman literature and Roman history.
 Particular interests: Roman historiography of the late Republic and early Principate; the historiography of Roman legal and constitutional history; and the classical tradition, including the transmission of Latin texts, the editing and textual criticism of Latin texts, the scholarly genre of commentary, and the history of scholarship.

 I took my undergraduate degree from the University of Western Australia and my doctorate from St John's College in the University of Cambridge.
-Since graduating I have held appointments in Dublin, Munich (Thesaurus Linguae Latinae and LMU), Cambridge, and Oxford (Visiting Fellow of All Souls College).
+Since graduating I have held appointments in e.g. Munich (Thesaurus Linguae Latinae and LMU), Cambridge, Oxford (Visiting Fellow of All Souls College), and the British School at Rome, where I was a member of the Faculty of Archaeology, History, and Letters (2020-25).

 I am a founding editor of the monograph series Trends in Classics: Key Perspectives on Classical Research published by De Gruyter.